 Reading Room Hours

-The reading room can be accessed Monday to Thursdays from 9:00 am to 4:00 pm.
-Although we love drop-in visits (coffee and tea is always on), we encourage researchers and visitors to contact us beforehand so we can have materials ready for you and ensure we are in office to greet you.
+The reading room can be accessed by appointment Monday to Thursdays from 9:00 am to 4:00 pm.
+Please contact us prior to your visit so we can have the requested materials ready for you on your arrival.

-The reading room is closed for all statutory holidays, as well as National Aboriginal Day, the Friday proceeding Thanksgiving, and during CSTC Annual General Assemblies.
+The reading room is closed for all statutory holidays, as well as National Aboriginal Day, the Friday preceding Thanksgiving, and during CSTC Annual General Assemblies.

 The reading room may be closed on short notice based on staffing availability.
 We apologize for this inconvenience.